lippertto/janus-trainer/README.md

 ## Users
 I used cognito to learn it, and to keep the user credentials in a secure spot, i.e., not me.

-Production has its own cognito user pool.
-Dev+Test share a user pool to keep the setup simpler.
-(At least for now).
+Every environment has its own user pool.
+The one in prod and test are managed by cloudformation, the one for dev is managed manually.

 # Deployment
 The deployment is handled via cloudformation.
 This will take care of the infrastructure setup and the deployment